JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 # Data Monitoring

 In the Data Monitoring Panel you'll find three plots as well as some labels. _Last trial avg WBF:_{:.gui-txt} will display, at the end of each trial, your fly's average wing beat frequency for that trial.
-Note that the items in the Data Monitoring panel will only update if you are using the run protocol called `G4_default_run_protocol_streaming.m`.
+Note that the items in the Data Monitoring panel will only update if you are using a run protocol with `Streaming` in its name.

 There are three axes visible in this panel.